Want to catch a glimpse of our closest genetic relatives? Here's where to head.Read more...

 Trips to traditional Bédik villages are popular excursions in the Kédougou region © BOULENGER Xavier, Shutterstock

 Kédougou, Senegal’s furthest-flung region, is home to the country's best hiking, waterfalls and UNESCO-protected heritage.

 Kédougou itself is a thoroughly agreeable provincial capital with a diverse and growing population.
 Long a sleepy river town at the end of the road and the very edge of the country, Kédougou is expanding rapidly, spurred on since the early 2000s by a global spike in gold prices that has brought massive commercial investment to the once-artisanal mining that has taken place here for hundreds of years.
-Add to this the recently completed tarmac routes to Tambacounda and Mali, and Kédougou is looking more and more like a boomtown every day.
+Add to this the recently completed tarmac route to Mali (now the shortest way from Dakar to Bamako), and Kédougou is looking more and more like a boomtown every day.
 That being said, it’s still an easygoing place where horse-drawn calèches and house-sized mining equipment jostle for position on the few tarmac roads through town.
 There isn’t a whole lot to detain a tourist in the city itself, but it has banks, internet and a good selection of accommodation, and it’s the obvious base to arrange trips throughout the region.